Skip to content

 Target identification

-The application includes a “My Orders” page where authenticated users can filter their orders by status (PENDING, SHIPPED, DELIVERED, etc.).
-When a user selects a status from the dropdown, the frontend sends a POST request to /api/orders/search with the following JSON body:
+There’s a “My Orders” page where you can filter orders by status (PENDING, SHIPPED, DELIVERED, etc.).
+Pick a status from the dropdown and the frontend sends a POST to /api/orders/search:

 {